kubos/kubos/docs/sdk-docs/sdk-python.rst

    See the SysAdmin section :doc:`here <../os-docs>` for more information on building Kubos Linux.

-2. Individual python files can be flashed to an attached hardware target.
+2. Individual Python files can be flashed to an attached hardware target.
 The instructions are fairly similar to flashing a rust binary:

    1. Navigate to an existing example Kubos module like ``kubos-linux-example``.